Finding Help With Elderly Parents Without the Overwhelm

 Preventing Burnout: Setting Boundaries and Seeking Respite

 Sustainable caregiving requires establishing clear boundaries and accessing respite care resources that prevent the overwhelming exhaustion affecting sandwich generation families managing dual responsibilities.
-Effective boundary-setting involves creating designated hours for personal time, establishing non-negotiable family activities, and implementing emergency-only contact protocols during specified rest periods.
+Effective boundary-setting involves creating designated hours for personal time, establishing non-negotiable family activities, and implementing emergency-only contact protocols during specified rest periods that protect caregiver mental health.

 Frequently Asked Questions